gillkyle/audible-unlock/README.md

 ## Prerequisites

-> These steps are catered to MacOS, but you can find Windows and Linux steps below that aren't vetted.
+> These steps are catered to MacOS, but you can find [Windows and Linux steps here](https://github.com/inAudible-NG/tables) that I haven't vetted.

 Download softwares you'll need, ffmpeg for converting files, wine for running the Windows binaries, and the git repo for cloning needed rainbow table files (`*.rtc`).